 The world-leading Charles Perkins Centre research and education hub is the focal point of our efforts to address humanity’s greatest health challenges and is at the heart of all we do.

 It’s our cathedral to impact and innovation, and it is from here that we will change the health of a nation.

-The $385 million facility was built with support by the Federal Government through its Education Investment Fund.
-We have created a vibrant community here, with early career researchers and students, academics and practitioners and members of the public all working together to generate a crucible of innovation to inform and reform the health of the world.
+The $385 million facility was built with support by the federal government through its Education Investment Fund.
+We have created a vibrant community, with early-career researchers and students, academics and practitioners and members of the public all working together to generate a crucible of innovation to inform and reform the health of the world.

 Located on the University’s Camperdown campus, the hub provides state-of-the-art facilities and technology for more than 1500 undergraduate students, 900 researchers, and higher degree by research students.
-We also maintain strong links with nearby affiliated medical research institutes and hospitals in close proximity, including the Royal Prince Alfred Hospital (RPA).
+We also maintain strong links with nearby affiliated medical research institutes and hospitals nearby, including the Royal Prince Alfred Hospital (RPA).

-Beyond this building, our network extends through metropolitan Sydney to sites across regional and rural Australia, ensuring our work effects positive change on the wider community.
+Beyond this building, our network extends through metropolitan Sydney to sites across regional and rural Australia, ensuring our work effects positive change in the broader community.